egeerardyn/awesome-LaTeX/README.md

 - [TeXample](http://www.texample.net) - Blog about LaTeX, with a big collection of TikZ figures.
 - [LaTeX en SI](https://sciences-indus-cpge.papanicola.info/-LaTeX-en-SI-) - Useful website with some custom packages to draw special plots (Bode, Nyquist, electrical schematics, block schematics, ...) using TikZ.
 Note that everything is in French.
-- [tkz](http://altermundus.com/pages/tkz/index.html) - A collection of TikZ-based packages to make plots and graphs.
+- [tkz](http://altermundus.com/pages/tkz/index.html) - Collection of TikZ-based packages to make plots and graphs.
-- [pgfplots](http://pgfplots.sourceforge.net) - A truly awesome plotting library on top of and in the style of TikZ/pgf.
+- [pgfplots](http://pgfplots.sourceforge.net) - Truly awesome plotting library on top of and in the style of TikZ/pgf.
 This library can load in CSV data files, perform some calculations and create beautiful plots.
-- [A very minimal introduction to TikZ (PDF)](https://cremeronline.com/LaTeX/minimaltikz.pdf) - A short introductory document to the world of TikZ, written by Jacques Crémer.
+- [A very minimal introduction to TikZ (PDF)](https://cremeronline.com/LaTeX/minimaltikz.pdf) - Short introductory document to the world of TikZ, written by Jacques Crémer.
-- [PetarV-/TikZ](https://github.com/PetarV-/TikZ) - A collection of publication-ready PGF/TikZ figures by Petar Veličković.
+- [PetarV-/TikZ](https://github.com/PetarV-/TikZ) - Collection of publication-ready PGF/TikZ figures by Petar Veličković.
-- [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - Awesome TikZ packages and resources.

 ### Source Code